13th Cavalry Regiment (United States): Algeria-French Morocco

 The M3 Lee tanks were too large for the US and British naval landing craft, so the initial armored elements would be limited to M3 Stuart light tanks and lighter vehicles.
 1-13 Armor, under LTC John H. Todd, was ordered to land just west of Oran in Algeria, with the objective of forming a flying column to seize Lourmel Airfield before French planes could take off, then drive east toward La Sénia airfield.
 However, France's collaborationist government, Vichy France, was determined to resist the Allied invasion in order to save their country from further German retribution.

 As part of TF Green, 1LT Richard Van Nostrand's 1st Platoon, 13th AR Reconnaissance Company was the first to land.
 They began racing for their objectives at 0603.
 To the west, the remainder of 13th Armor Reconnaissance Company under CPT G. Samuel Yeiter, was the first unit to land as part of TF Red.
 Despite struggling through the soft sand on the beachhead, their Jeeps and M3 half-tracks began rolling to their objectives by 0820.
 By 0900, 1LT Van Nostrand's Platoon received the 1st Armored Division's first hostile fire from French snipers.
 Soon after, the remainder of the flying column landed with M3 Stuart tanks and pressed on their objectives.
 Lourmel was secured by 1-13 Armor, and LTC Todd pushed east, breaking through a French roadblock.
 By the end of the day, 2-13 Armor's tanks were being unloaded at the newly captured docks at Arzew.
 Attacking towards La Sénia near Oran, TF Green was halted by the French at Misserghin, seven miles from the airfield.
 A frontal attack by tanks and artillery was thwarted, and a flanking attack was tried, but this failed as well.
 One tank was knocked out on the road, forming a partial roadblock, and slowing Task Force Green's advance.
 The strongpoint was eventually bypassed in the middle of the night, but the 13th Armor had learned valuable lessons in this battle.
 Its lack of infantry support made attacking anti-tank guns costly.
 These lessons shaped how the 1st Armored Division would fight in the future.

-Despite stronger than expected Vichy French resistance to the American landings, nothing could stop the 1st Armored Division, and the 13th Armored Regiment entered the city of Oran two days after landing.
+Despite stronger than expected Vichy French resistance to the American landings, the 1st Armored Division continued east, and the 13th Armored Regiment entered the city of Oran two days after landing.
 Two M3 Lee tanks from 2-13 Armor led the way into the city.
 An enemy shell struck one and disabled it, but the following tanks bypassed the position and pressed into the city.
 At this point, many of the Vichy French soldiers joined the Free French and the Allied cause, and the Vichy government was dissolved by the Germans.
 The Vichy soldiers fought halfheartedly against an erstwhile enemy they didn't hate, but the 13th Armored Regiment's next enemy would not be so easy.